Britain plans to scrap quarantine for non-UK vaccinated arrivals in weeks

 “We want to be able open that up for people.
 We’re actively working on it,” Shapps told Sky News.
 “In the next couple of weeks I’ll be able to come forward and say more about other locations in the world.”

-He announced on Thursday that fully vaccinated British residents arriving in England from medium risk amber countries would no longer have to self-isolate on arrival.
-(Reporting by William James, writing by Sarah Young; editing by Michael Holden)
+Reporting by William James, writing by Sarah Young; editing by Michael Holden

 Our Standards: The Thomson Reuters Trust Principles.